DerBejijing/mcserver-reversing-toolkit/README.md

 - [ ] Rethink the classpath thing
 - [ ] Make run.sh automatically agree to the eula
 - [ ] Make another bash-script to automatically install any 3rd party server-jar (Spigot, Bukkit, Paper, etc.) for any minecraft version
+- [ ] Damn I wanted to add somthing but now I forgot